 The San Ramon, CA-based major reported net income of $3.7 billion ($1.76/share), down from $4.1 billion ($1.94) in 2Q2004.
 Thomson First Call analysts had forecast earnings of $1.69/share.
 Revenue in 2Q2005 jumped 31% to $47 billion.

-"Given the very low valuation of the stock, any positive surprise was as CVX needed this quarter, we think," said Credit Suisse First Boston analyst Mark Flannery in a note to clients.
-"This is not a blowout quarter, however, and bears will doubtless point out a relatively weak refining and marketing result against other large U.S. refiners."
+“Given the very low valuation of the stock, any positive surprise was what CVX needed this quarter, we think,” said Credit Suisse First Boston analyst Mark Flannery in a note to clients.
+“This is not a blowout quarter, however, and bears will doubtless point out a relatively weak refining and marketing result against other large U.S. refiners.”

 For takeover target Unocal, earnings and production were both strong in the second quarter.
 The El Segundo, CA-based producer reported 2Q2005 net earnings of $475 million ($1.73/share), versus $341 million ($1.25) for the same period of 2004.
 Thomson First Call analysts were looking for $1.63/share, on average.
 Revenue jumped 19% to $2.21 billion.

 Unocal credited higher liquids and gas production in Asia for lifting overall volumes nearly 14% to 459,000 boe/d.
 The Asian assets are considered the main reason both Chevron and CNOOC want the company.
 Unocal, however, cut its 2005 output estimate to about 430,000 boe/d from 440,000 because production will decline once the sale of its Canadian subsidiary Northrock to Pogo Producing Co. is completed (see Daily GPI, July 12).